Kurento/kurento-room/kurento-room-doc/src/site/sphinx/room_demo_tutorial.rst

 **stream.playOnlyVideo(parentElement, thumbnailId)**:

-This method will append a ``video`` HTML tag to an existing element specified by the parentElement parameter (which can be either an identifier or directly the HTML tag).
+This method will append a ``video`` HTML tag to an existing element specified by the **parentElement** parameter (which can be either an identifier or directly the HTML tag).
 The video element will have autoplay on and no play controls.
 If the stream is local, the video will be muted.

-It’s expected that an element with the identifier ``thumbnailId`` to exist and to be selectable.
+It's expected that an element with the identifier ``thumbnailId`` to exist and to be selectable.
 This element will be displayed (jQuery .show() method) when a WebRTC stream can be assigned to the src attribute of the video element.

 **stream.playThumbnail(thumbnailId)**:

-Creates a video element inside the element with identifier ``thumbnailId``.
-Will display a name tag onto the video element (text inside a div element), using the global ID of the stream.
+Creates a ``div`` element (class name *participant*) inside the element whose identifier is ``thumbnailId``.
+The video from the stream is going to be played inside this ``div`` (*participant*) by calling ``playOnlyVideo(parentElement, thumbnailId)`` with it as the *parentElement*.

+Using the global ID of the stream, a name tag will also be displayed onto the *participant* element as a string of text inside a div element.
 The style of the name tag is specified by the CSS class ``name``.

 The size of the thumbnail must be defined by the application.
-In the demo, thumbnails start with a width of 14% which will be used until there are more than 7 publishers in the room (7 x 14% = 98%).
+In the room demo, thumbnails start with a width of 14% which will be used until there are more than 7 publishers in the room (7 x 14% = 98%).
 From this point on, another formula will be used for calculating the width, 98% divided by the number of publishers.